TUVIMEN/forumscraper/README.md

 `pages_max=0` limits number of pages traversed in each forum, tag or board

 `pages_max_depth=0` sets recursion limit for forums, tags and boards

+`pages_forums_max=0` limits number of forums that are processed from every page in forum or board

 `pages_threads_max=0` limits number of threads that are processed from every page in forum or tag